 No matter how lovely the day or how idyllic the beaches, you won’t find crowds at Cayo Costa State Park.

-We were lucky enough to snag two nights in one of the 12 rustic cabins for Thanksgiving and thus we re-visited Cayo Costa, one of our most loved spots in Florida, with our two daughters visiting from the north.
+We were lucky enough to snag two nights in one of the 12 rustic cabins for a weekend and thus we re-visited Cayo Costa, one of our most loved spots in Florida, with our two daughters visiting from the north.
 (The cabins and campsites fill up far in advance so if you want to visit, you need to plan ahead.)

 Both the camp sites and the cabins are steps to the spectacular beach and surrounded by native vegetation.
 (Gone are the Australian pines that used to shade the area.)

 The sites have drinking water, cold showers and flush toilets.
 A mile away, on the dock side of the island, and easy to reach via the tram that circulates back and forth, you can buy ice, cold sodas and charcoal.

-On our recent visit, highlights included many sightings of osprey including on a nest adjacent to the campground, a dolphin quite close playing in the Cayo Costa boat-dock area, a large living conch shell found in the shallow water, views of several stingrays in the shallow surf plus so many fish jumping in the water they looked like popcorn popping.
+On our visit, highlights included many sightings of osprey including on a nest adjacent to the campground, a dolphin quite close playing in the Cayo Costa boat-dock area, a large living conch shell found in the shallow water, views of several stingrays in the shallow surf plus so many fish jumping in the water they looked like popcorn popping.

-A few suggestions from our recent visit:
+A few suggestions from our several visits over the years:

 - If you are staying in the cabin, don’t bother with air mattresses.
 There are six bunk beds and each has a plastic-covered mattress.